gotthardp/lorawan-server/doc/WebSockets.md

 # WebSocket Interface

-To enable the WebSocket interface for a specific device you need to set the Device or Link Application to `websocket`.
+To enable the WebSocket interface for a specific device you need to set the Device or Node Application to `websocket`.

 To connect to the WebSocket, open URL `ws://server:8080/ws/<Type>/<Name>/<Format>`.
 The URL is used to select both the target device(s) as well as the desired format.